 - Understand anxiety.
 Some anxiety is a manifestation of a mental disorder, a learned behavior from a parent, a triggered trauma memory, an allergic reaction to food, an undiagnosed medical condition, an addiction, or unresolved depression/anger/guilt.
 The initial reasons for the restlessness may not be apparent and do require some expert opinion to properly diagnosis.
 Encourage the anxious person to see treatment.
 Some anxiety can be easily resolved.

-There is always hope for the anxious person and those living with the anxiety.
+There is always hope for the anxious person and those living with anxiety.
 Properly addressing the issue takes some time but is worth the effort in the end.